raml-org/raml-spec/versions/raml-10/raml-10.md

     kind: Employee
 ```

 You MAY also override the default for `discriminatorValue` for each individual concrete class.
-The following example replaces the default value of `discriminatorValue` in initial caps with lowercase:
+The following example replaces the initial capitalization in the default value of `discriminatorValue` with lowercase characters:

 ```yaml
 #%RAML 1.0